Isang Dugo: The Lenten Emergency Medical Volunteers Team of Malibay, Pasay

 Close detail of the hands of a volunteer medical worker cleaning and dressing the wounds of a penitent with a herbal antiseptic solution of boiled guava leaves to prevent health risks and infections 3 April 2026, Malibay, Pasay.

-Penitents prepare spiritually by reciting prayers at a cemetery or home, often fasting beforehand.
-They don hooded black robes, remove shirts, and sometimes anoint skin with alcohol.
+Penitents prepare spiritually by reciting prayers at a cemetery or at home, often fasting beforehand.
+They don black hooded robes, with removed shirts and, at times, anoint skin with alcohol.
 The first person they go to is the “magkakadlit” (cutter) who uses a shared blade, knife, razor, or glass-embedded plank to make incisions on the back, chest, arms, and legs to draw blood.

 A penitent with a skin arm surface covered in blood clasps his hand like prayer, while a medical volunteer looks on ready to pour in herbal antiseptic, here in Parish of San Juan Nepomuceno, Good Friday, 3 April 2026, Malibay, Pasay.